 From the patient perspective, health data can be harnessed for early disease detection, risk predictions, context-dependent coaching for disease management, behavioural health applications and patient safety monitoring, as well as enabling streamlined, integrated virtual care.
 From the provider perspective, AI/ML augments providers’ capabilities for clinical decisions in many ways.
 For example, with patient diagnosis, identification with high risk of readmission, defining thresholds for normal lab results, automation of processes, analysis of radiology images, dictation and clinical note prescriptions and even in identifying cases of insurance fraud.

 Infostretch has applied a “digital first” approach across the healthcare spectrum with customer engagements that improve patient care and customer satisfaction.
 With more customer success stories than we can cover in one blog, we’ve seen first-hand the positive impact digital technologies are having on the healthcare industry.
 A trend like health consumerism is a clear opportunity for health organizations to extend and improve customer engagement, outcomes and operational efficiencies.
 If you have a digital health challenge, we’ll help you solve it.
-Just fill in the form below.
+Contact us or Just fill in the form below.